Detention of Rümeysa Öztürk: Arrest and detention

+Release and aftermath

+Öztürk was released on bail in May after US District Judge, William K. Sessions, ordered her immediate release without restrictions.
+During the hearing Sessions highlighted that no evidence had been presented to support her detention, and that continued detention was likely to be detrimental to her health.

 Following her release from detention, Öztürk thanked her supporters.
 At a press conference at Logan Airport in Boston, Öztürk stated her intention to continue her legal battle against her initial detention and to return to her studies.

 Legal proceedings are ongoing in Vermont regarding claims of illegal detention and in Louisiana regarding immigration hearings.

+On December 9, 2025, judge Casper ruled that Öztürk may resume her research and teaching duties at Tufts, as she is likely to succeed in her legal claims.

+On January 22, 2026, court records relating to Öztürk's case were unsealed by a federal judge in Boston.
+The files included Öztürk's Canary Mission profile and the Op-ed she co-authored for the Tufts Daily with no other evidence implicating Öztürk in any law violation, indicating the decision to revoke her visa was heavily based on her co-authorship of the article.

+In early February 2026, it was released by Öztürk's lawyers that federal Judge Roopal Patel had ruled in January 2026 that there were no grounds to deport her.
+Judge Patel also blocked any further proceedings against her, although the federal government can appeal the decision to the Board of Immigration Appeals (BIA).

+On February 18, 2026, Öztürk reflected on her experience, trauma, and oppression in a story for The Guardian.

+Öztürk received her PhD from Tufts in February 2026.
+As of April 17, 2026, Öztürk has returned to Turkey to continue her career as a scholar studying child development.
+Through the help from American Civil Liberties Union, she and the Trump administration have jointly requested the termination of proceedings in front of the BIA.

 Reactions

 Tufts University

 In the days following the arrest, the university confirmed it had no prior knowledge of the impending action and that it was later only informed of the arrest of a student whose visa had been rescinded.
 The university also stated that it was disturbed by the footage of the arrest, and that it supported both Muslim students and the wider community.
 Tufts would later make a submission in support of her release, stating that her arrest had been detrimental to the university's international community.

 Following her release in May, a university spokesperson gave a statement supporting the outcome and that the university was looking forward to welcoming her back.
 The statement also re-affirmed that the initial op-ed Öztürk co-wrote violated no university policies.